Righteous anger is unselfish. Sinful anger occurs when our desires, ambitions, or demands are not met, always focusing on satisfying the self.

-Not only must Christians follow the correct doctrines, but they must also live God's way in the proper attitude.
-John Reid uses Jonah's and Moses' examples, among others, to explain how important a right attitude is to God's people.
+Not only must Christians follow true doctrines, but they must also live God's way in the proper attitude.
+Here are lessons from Jonah's and Moses' examples.

 Longsuffering, or patience, the fourth fruit of the Spirit, is a much needed virtue in a fast-paced, impatient world.
-This Bible Study highlights the basics of this godly attribute.

 Our society is becoming increasingly violent.
-John Ritenbaugh shows how the sixth commandment covers crime, capital punishment, murder, hatred, revenge and war.
+The sixth of the Ten Commandments covers crime, capital punishment, murder, hatred, revenge and war.

 Martin Collins, reflecting upon the pervasive reluctance of many to perform acts of kindness (largely resulting from the cynicism of our society) recommends that we, as called-out firstfruits, desperately need to internalize the godly traits (or fruits of . . .